Vaccine-associated sarcoma: Treatment

 Treatment of VAS is through aggressive surgery.
 As soon as the tumor is recognized, it should be removed with very wide margins to ensure complete removal.
 Treatment may also include chemotherapy or radiation therapy.
 The most significant prognostic factor is initial surgical treatment.
 One study showed that cats with radical (extensive) initial surgery had a median time to recurrence of 325 days versus 79 days for cats with marginal initial excision.
 The expression of a mutated form of p53, a tumor suppressor gene, is found commonly in VAS and indicates a poorer prognosis.

 Precautionary measures

-New vaccine protocols have been put forth by the American Association of Feline Practitioners that limit type and frequency of vaccinations given to cats.
+New vaccine protocols have been put forth by the American Association of Feline Practitioners that limit the type and frequency of vaccinations given to cats.
 Specifically, the vaccine for feline leukemia virus should only be given to kittens and high risk cats.
 Feline rhinotracheitis/panleukopenia/calicivirus vaccines should be given as kittens, a year later and then every three years.
 Also, vaccines should be given in areas making removal of VAS easier, namely: as close as possible to the tip of the right rear paw for rabies, the tip of the left rear paw for feline leukemia (unless combined with rabies), and on the right shoulder—being careful to avoid the midline or interscapular space—for other vaccines (such as FVRCP).
-There have been no specific associations between development of VAS and vaccine brand or manufacturer, concurrent infections, history of trauma, or environment.
+There have been no specific associations between the development of VAS and vaccine brand or manufacturer, concurrent infections, history of trauma, or environment.